- What are the Benefits of Becoming a Private Tutor?

 Word of Mouth

-Make sure you provide and excellent service, and once you have a good relationship with a client, ask them if they wouldn’t mind sharing your name around.
+Make sure you provide an excellent service and once you have a good relationship with a client, ask them if they wouldn’t mind sharing your name around.
 After all, students are always surrounded by other students, all of whom are potential clients.
 If you can get one parent to speak enthusiastically of your work to their friends, you’ll be laughing.

 Remember, if you’re serious about being a private or online tutor, your students are your greatest marketers!

-What Exactly Do I Need to Write on My Tutoring Ad?
+What Exactly Do I Need to Write on My Tutoring Advertisement?

-Let’s look exclusively at your ad for at-home tutorials.
+Let’s look exclusively at your advertisement for at-home tutorials.